 How can hybrid funds be used to tweak your asset allocation strategy?

 There are two reasons why you might need to tweak your asset allocation strategy for your investment portfolio.
-Either you are heavily invested in equities and are looking for ways to cut down your equity exposure, or the opposite – despite having the capacity for a more significant chunk of portion allocated to equities, you might be under-exposed to equities.
-This is when hybrid funds can come to your rescue and fill the gap.
+Either you are heavily invested in equities and are looking for ways to cut down your equity exposure, or the opposite – despite having the capacity for a more significant chunk of portion allocated to equities, you might be under-exposed to equities. to your rescue and fill the gap.

+Happy investing!
 Hybrid funds offer investors to invest in both major asset classes – equities and debt, along with pre-determined and fixed asset allocation.
 While these funds can be ideal for several investors, keep in mind that you cannot customize the allocation strategy in hybrid funds.
-Ideally, how much you allocate to equities or debts, must depend on your investment horizon, financial requirements, and risk appetite.
-Happy investing!
+Ideally, how much you allocate to depends on your investment horizon, financial requirements, and risk appetite.